iver-wharf/iver-wharf.github.io/docs/development/hot-reloading-web.md

 > and hit save, after a short moment the web page will reload and your added
 > HTML tag is visable instantly.

-In our `docker-compose.yml` to run Wharf locally with we've disabled the `web` service by default because we developers find ourselves usually editing the frontend and backend from time to time.
+In our `docker-compose.override.yml`/`docker-compose.build.yml` file to run Wharf locally with we've disabled the `web` service by default because we developers find ourselves usually editing the frontend and backend from time to time.

 If you're only developing in the backend, it might be nicer to only run the web through Docker Compose, but if you need to develop the frontend then